Skip to main content

 "Recreate this UI in Avalonia.
 Use the light theme."

 This prompt works best when combined with the DevTools MCP, which provides the attach-to-file tool for live XAML previewing.
 The assistant writes AXAML, previews it, takes screenshots, and iterates until the result matches your target design.
-DevTools MCP requires a paid Accelerate license.
+DevTools MCP requires an Avalonia license.

 "Analyze my WPF project and recommend the best migration path to Avalonia."